zhwa/mlir-example/book/Chapter-07-Neural-Operations.md

 ## 7.8 Recursive IR Generation from Graph Structure

 The `generateMLIR()` method transforms our symbolic graph into concrete MLIR operations through depth-first traversal with memoization.
-The generated IR follows the **tensor-first** pattern: operations work on immutable tensor values, with bufferization handled by later passes.
+The generated IR uses tensor operations, with bufferization handled by later passes.

 **Step 1: Identify Variables**